oscar-lima/sdp_ws2013_pcl/README.md

 - viewer : does not apply

 ---------------------------------------------------------------------------

+5. Launching many agents (nodes) of the same type

+It is possible to launch several viewers or filters of the same kind, by doing that we can filter on 3 axis at the same time.
+For doing that some steps are needed:

+a. launch the desired agent (node) using the following example command:

+		rosrun pcl_viewer pcl_viewer __name:=viewer2

+b. relaunch dynamic reconfigure

 If you have questions you can contact the developers with the subject [PCL_HELP] at: